-Three Wheels United is a private limited Company incorporated under the provisions of Companies Act of 1956.
-We are a Bangalore based for-profit social enterprise which aims to improve the quality of life for millions of auto-rickshaw drivers in India and their families.
-We build a network of trusted auto-rickshaw drivers through our community building partners.
-Provide the drivers with affordable loan schemes, create other revenue streams for them and encourage them to use a clean technology (by migrating from more polluting 2 strokes auto-rickshaws to 4 strokes auto-rickshaws) thereby making positive environmental impact and influencing their behaviour towards passengers .
+Three Wheels United Foundation is a section 8 company incorporated under the provisions of Companies Act of 1956.
+We are a not-for-profit company with a mission to improve the quality of life for millions of drivers in India and their families.
+We build a network of trusted auto-rickshaw drivers through our community building activities.
+We connect the drivers to affordable loan schemes, create other revenue streams for them and encourage them to use a clean technology (by migrating from more polluting 2 strokes auto-rickshaws to 4 strokes auto-rickshaws) thereby making positive environmental impact and influencing their behaviour towards passengers .

 There are 5 million auto rickshaw drivers in India.
 About 20 million lives are dependent on these drivers’ income, which is a paltry 3 dollars per driver per day.
 The driver has no access to banks, no savings, and no social security.
 Many drivers do not even own the auto rickshaw and hence remain in a cycle of exploitation from the auto rickshaw owners.
 As a result, many drivers are very rude and unprofessional to the commuters and hence perceived as a menace.
 Also, most of the drivers use the 2 strokes auto-rickshaws which produce too much noise and air pollution.